genepi/ngs-class/scripts/playbook.md

 4) Download the reports locally and look at it in Firefox

 5) run multiqc in top folder of the project (no need to enter in fastqc_report):
 ```sh
 multiqc .
 ```

-6) Download the multiqc report html file and look at it in firefox
+6) Download the multiqc report html file and look at it in Firefox